4ndrelim/4ndrelim.github.io/content/blog/seeds-of-change-2/index.md

 ## Cheeky Boy
 We spent the next few days steadily gaining altitude.
-The scenery was pretty, but after a while, the same pine trees and icy paths start to blur into one.
+The scenery was pretty, but after a while, the same pine trees and winding paths start to blur into one.
 Still, the quiet hours spent walking through nature gave plenty of room for solitary reflection.

 The trail was also littered with poo.
 A lot of poo.
 I figured it was impossible to get lost: if you ever did, simply follow the poo.
-Not everyone breezed through the hike either.
-At some point, my dear friend Sarah gave up trying to avoid the donkey droppings and began stepping straight into them.
+Not everyone breezed through the hike.
+At some point, my dear friend Sarah gave up trying to avoid the donkey droppings and began stepping straight into them. <br>
 Walking behind her made it even funnier.

 We passed through many villages, and in one of them, I had an odd but memorable encounter with a friendly shop lady selling Nepalese snacks.
 One thing led to another, and somehow I ended up carrying her on my back and running about at the behest of my teammates.

-Later, someone mentioned an old Nepalese bride-kidnapping tradition where the groom carries the bride and elopes.
-Trust your friends, they said.
+Later, someone mentioned an old Nepalese bride-kidnapping tradition where the groom carries the bride and elopes. _Trust your friends_, they said.

 <div>
   <img src="local.jpg" alt="Meeting a local"/>